Davey5506/calendar/README.md

 - Editing Events
 - Deleting Events
 - Printing Events to the Console
+### Disclaimer
+This is my first C program, so I expect there to be conventions or best practices that are not followed as I was unaware of them at the time of creation.

 # Data Management
 **Calendar** uses a nested structure configuration to manage the data associated with the events inputted by the user.